What is employee onboarding?

 - Qualitative data is information that can be interpreted rather than counted.
 This information can be gathered by conducting interviews and surveys.
 Asking employees to write about their thoughts and feelings regarding their onboarding experience in open text boxes on surveys will help you better understand the why behind the numbers.

 Qualitative and quantitative data combined can give you a full picture of how effective your employee onboarding program is currently, and what, if any, areas need to be improved or added to your onboarding checklist.

 ✓ Own and improve your employee onboarding experience

 Listening – and listening regularly – has a big impact on engagement and therefore retention too.

 For example, engagement rises to 61% for those whose company has a feedback program, compared to 45% for those without.

-Plus, frequency of listening makes a big difference too.
+Plus, the frequency of listening makes a big difference too.
 Even if you’ve got an engagement program, asking people for their responses once a week (or even more) can boost your engagement score by as much as 10%.

-Step 6: Keep listening and acting
+✓ Keep listening and acting on feedback

 Overall, onboarding should be a process that your organisation takes as seriously as interviewing.
 And one of the biggest contributors to world-class onboarding is world-class listening and action.

-And then continually listen, learn, and act.
-Your new hires will thank you for it – and so will the c-suite once they see the ROI.
+And then continually listen, learn, and act on the feedback.
+Your new hires (and future ones) will thank you for it – and so will the C-suite once they see the ROI on the onboarding programs.